paul-reiners/udacity-data-wrangling-mongo-db/docs/DataOverview.md

 Overview of the data
 ====================

-Student provides a statistical overview about their chosen dataset, like:
+We provide a statistical overview of the Chaska, Minnesota dataset.
-* size of the file
-* number of unique users
-* number of nodes and ways
-* number of chosen type of nodes, like cafes, shops etc

 To generate the .json file from the .osm file, run the following: